ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 Getting started with TangoEventTracer
 -------------------------------------

-Testing tango devices and systems can be a challenging task.
-One of the most common problems is to verify that in the SUT certain events occur and that they happen in the right order.
-This is particularly true when you are dealing with integration tests, where you have multiple devices and potentially multiple sub-systems that interact with each other.
+Testing Tango devices and systems can be a challenging task.
+One of the most common problems is verifying that certain events occur in the SUT and that they happen in the correct order.
+This is particularly true when dealing with integration tests, where you have multiple devices and potentially multiple subsystems interacting with each other.
-To address that challenge, in :py:mod:`ska_tango_testing.integration` we provide a set of tools to help you with that.
+To address this challenge, in :py:mod:`ska_tango_testing.integration` we provide a set of tools to help you with that.

-The main tool is a class called :py:class:`~ska_tango_testing.integration.TangoEventTracer` that permits you to:
+The main tool is a class called :py:class:`~ska_tango_testing.integration.TangoEventTracer` that allows you to:

-- subscribe to change events on Tango devices attributes;
+- subscribe to change events on Tango device attributes;
-- automatically collect the events in background, and store them, handling them in a thread-safe way;
+- automatically collect the events in the background, and store them, handling them in a thread-safe way;
-- query them, using a predicate to filter the events you are interested in and a timeout mechanism to eventually wait for them to happen if they are not already there;
+- query them, using a predicate to filter the events you are interested in and a timeout mechanism to wait for them to happen if they are not already there;
 - make assertions over them, with the support of the customizable assertion library
-  `assertpy <https://assertpy.github.io/index.html>`_ and some additional assertions methods provided by :py:mod:`ska_tango_testing.integration.assertions`.
+  `assertpy <https://assertpy.github.io/index.html>`_ and some additional assertion methods provided by :py:mod:`ska_tango_testing.integration.assertions`.